junxit/us-congress-bills-116/metadata.md

 - 2020-07-01 — Introduced in House
 - 2020-07-01 — Introduced in House
 - 2020-07-01 — Referred to the House Committee on Natural Resources.
+- 2020-07-28 — Referred to the Subcommittee on National Parks, Forests, and Public Lands.
+- 2020-12-17 — Considered under suspension of the rules. (consideration: CR H7248-7249)
+- 2020-12-17 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+7460.
+- 2020-12-17 — Motion to reconsider laid on the table Agreed to without objection.
+- 2020-12-17 — Mr. Gallego moved to suspend the rules and pass the bill.
+- 2020-12-17 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H7248)
+- 2020-12-17 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.